Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Start-AzureRmRecoveryServicesAsrApplyRecoveryPoint.md

 PS C:\> $currentJob = Start-AzureRmRecoveryServicesAsrApplyRecoveryPoint -RecoveryPoint $RecoveryPoint -ReplicationProtectedItem $RPI
 ```

-Starts applying the passed recovery point to passed replication protected item and returns the job for tracking.
+Starts applying the specified recovery point to the replication protected item and returns the ASR job used to track the operation.

 ## PARAMETERS

 ### -DataEncryptionPrimaryCertFile
-{{Fill DataEncryptionPrimaryCertFile Description}}
+Specifies the primary certificate file if data encryption is being used.

 ```yaml
 Type: String